spicycouscous/spicycouscous.github.io/index.md

 ![Image](sentrydemo0.gif)
 ### The Sentry Gun in action.
 The Sentry Gun uses a mounted camera (visible on the center piece) and OpenCV for facial recognition.
-While the finished product lacks vertical head movement and onboard processing from the original concept, it is still a Sentry Gun and accomplishes the core goals I had since the beginning.
+It uses a rotational servo for head movement and an Arduino microcontroller to control the electronics.
+While the finished product lacks vertical head movement and onboard processing (largely due to processing limitations of maker-oriented SBCs at the time) from the original concept, it is still a Sentry Gun and accomplishes the core goals I had since the beginning: taking aim at human faces and blasting yellow photons towards its target.